• cs702 a year ago

 https://www.merriam-webster.com/wordplay/what-is-health-span

-• ImaCake 2 hours ago
+• ImaCake a year ago

 Quality of Life Years, QALYs, is a commonly used term in epidemiology/biostatistics.

-• resoluteteeth an hour ago
+• resoluteteeth a year ago

 In theory that is a reasonable distinction (and that type of trade-off can come up in very specific situations like treatment of terminal disease in elderly people) but in terms of lifestyle choices there is currently no known difference between lifestyle choices that increase expected longevity and lifestyle choices that increase expected quality years.